noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.15.6.c-d.

 A figure showing the relative abundance (how common or rare a species is) of cool-water associated (top) and warm-water associated (bottom) fish larve around the Channel Islands and the Southern California Shelf from 1974 to 2015.
-Data source: [CalCOFI](https://calcofi.org/); Figure: A. Thompson/NOAA
+Data source: [CalCOFI](https://calcofi.org/); Figure credit: A. Thompson/NOAA.

 ### Details